Top in Child Health and Wellbe

 Overall aims and purpose

-In this module we critically examine some of the key issues in child health and wellbeing, taking a multidisciplinary approach, with an emphasis on developmental context, evidence-based prevention, and behavioural interventions.
+In this module we shall critically examine some of the key issues in child health and wellbeing, taking a multidisciplinary approach, with an emphasis on developmental context, evidence-based prevention, and behavioural interventions.

 This module aims to engender understanding of the following: